Return on Investment (ROI)

 An investment’s return on investment

-(ROI) is a measure of its profitability—the amount earned divided by the investment multiplied by 100 to convert to a percentage.
+(ROI) is a measure of its profitability and equals the amount earned divided by the investment multiplied by 100 to convert to a percentage.

 Investors use ROI to measure and compare how profitable the investments are.
 For example, which investment is more profitable—a $1,000 investment that earned $100 or a $500 investment that earned $60?
 Assume each investment was for one year.
 The $500 investment is more profitable when measured by its return on investment because it had a 12 percent return.
 The $1,000 investment had a return of 10 percent.
 The calculations are below: